 Is 144Hz Worth It for Casual Gaming?

-144Hz is only worth it for casual gaming if your PC’s hardware can support 144+ FPS (frames per second) on your favorite games.
+144Hz is only worth it for casual gaming if your PC’s hardware can support 144+ FPS (frames per second) on your favourite games.

 While 144Hz monitors are designed primarily for competitive first-person shooters, the improved refresh rate will also make navigating Windows feel smoother and more responsive.
 In that way, even casual gamers can benefit from a 144Hz monitor.